Transferring your company pension

 You can either leave these pots invested with your old employer or transfer them into another scheme.

-This guide explains how to transfer your pension, and how to weigh up whether or not it's a good idea.
+This guide explains how to transfer your pension and how to weigh up whether it's a good idea or not.

 Should I transfer out of my final salary scheme?